JP-devs/null_point/README.md

 # 🛡️ Null Point Framework
-# 👨‍💻 Work In Progress (dm me on discord if you have quistions)
+# 👨‍💻 Work In Progress (dm me on discord if you have qeustions)

 ![Null Point Framework](assets/main.png)